przemyslawzalewski/redbird/README.md

             http2: false, //Optional, setting to true enables http2/spdy support serverModule : require('https') // Optional, override the https server module used to listen for https or http2 connections.
 Default is require('https') or require('spdy')
     	}
-        bunyan: {Object} Bunyan options.
-Check [bunyan](https://github.com/trentm/node-bunyan) for info.
-        If you want to disable bunyan, just set this option to false.
-Keep in mind that having logs enabled incours in a performance penalty of about one order of magnitude per request.
         resolvers: {Function | Array}  a list of custom resolvers.
 Can be a single function or an array of functions.
 See more details about resolvers above. serverModule : {Module} Optional - Override the http server module used to listen for http connections.
 Default is require('http')
 	}